 SEO (Search Engine Optimization) has been an unavoidable activity for businesses, bloggers, and other website owners since search engines came into existence, and so is it even today.
-However, this industry has gone through various ups and downs in the recent years.
+However, this industry has gone through various ups and downs in recent years.
 Sometimes SEO was considered to have been replaced by content marketing, and sometimes it was said to be dead.
 There have many speculations about the future of SEO all around.
 But the fact remains the same even today ie. SEO is not optional, it’s inevitable.

 It is here and will be dominating the online world as long as search engines survive.

 Needless to say, the approach has changed, and it has changed for a better online world.
 With frequent innovations to bring more quality in search results, Google has almost redefined the approach to SEO.
 Consequently, it has become more quality-centric now.
-Today, it’s more about creating values and a positive user-experience.
+Today, it’s more about creating values and positive user experience.
 There’s one simple philosophy that lets you rule a search engine like Google, and that is – create values for your visitors, search engines will value your website automatically.

 The need for SEO in 2014